I'm a postdoctoral fellow at the Center for Quantitative Medicine at UConn Health.

 (2) Development and utilization of dimension reduction, statistical learning, and topological methods for analysis of 'big data' in biology stemming from high-throughput technologies.

 Farmington, CT 06030

-(7/17) New article out, 'Three-Dimensional Spatiotemporal Modeling of Colon Cancer Organoids Reveals that Multimodal Control of Stem Cell Self-Renewal is a Critical Determinant of Size and Shape in Early Stages of Tumor Growth', with co-authors Huaming Yan and John Lowengrub in the Bulletin of Mathematical Biology
+(7/17) 'Three-Dimensional Spatiotemporal Modeling of Colon Cancer Organoids Reveals that Multimodal Control of Stem Cell Self-Renewal is a Critical Determinant of Size and Shape in Early Stages of Tumor Growth', with co-authors Huaming Yan and John Lowengrub published in the Bulletin of Mathematical Biology.

-(6/17) New review article out, 'Addressing current challenges in cancer immunotherapy with mathematical and computational modeling', with co-authors Anthony Vella, Adam Adler, and Reinhard Laubenbacher in the Journal of the Royal Society Interface
+(6/17) 'Addressing current challenges in cancer immunotherapy with mathematical and computational modeling', with co-authors Anthony Vella, Adam Adler, and Reinhard Laubenbacher in the Journal of the Royal Society Interface.

 (2/17) Honored to be the recipient of the NIH F32 postdoctoral fellowship!
 See more details of the project.

 (9/16) New for the 2016/17 academic year, the Mathematics in Medicine Journal Club hosted by CQM!